skip to content

 How to Find a Supervisor

-Each postgraduate student requires a principal supervisor to guide their research.
-You will work closely with your supervisor.
-Therefore before making an application you must make contact with your chosen supervisor and satisfy yourself that advanced study in your chosen field can be effectively supervised by the Department of Geography.
+Each postgraduate student requires a principal Supervisor to guide their research.
+The students will work closely with their Supervisor.
+Therefore, before making an application, the applicants must contact their chosen Supervisor and satisfy themselves that the Department of Geography can effectively supervise advanced study in their chosen field.
 Acceptance of any applicant will be dependent upon specialist supervision being available.

-(Please note: Identification of a potential supervisor, while an essential requirement for application, does not imply any guarantee of admission and the full admissions procedure must be followed in all cases).
+(Please note: Identification of a potential Supervisor, while an essential requirement for application, does not imply any guarantee of admission and the full admissions procedure must be followed in all cases).

 Key Information